Yoast/wordpress-seo/readme.txt

 Release Date: July 6th, 2017

-* Fixes a fatal error that could occur when trying to save a post that <a>-tags with invalid URLs in them.
+* Fixes a fatal error that could occur when trying to save a post that has `<a>`-tags with invalid URLs in it.

 = 5.0.0 =